Resources For Impacted Businesses

 Contra Costa County Workforce Development Board

-The Contra Costa SBDC has created Coping with COVID-19 Webinars to provide tools for navigating the economic difficulties posed by COVID-19, including step-by-step directions on filing an application for the SBA Economic Injury Disaster Loan.
-For personalized assistance, businesses can call (925) 222-5228 or email email@example.com.
+The Contra Costa SBDC has created Coping with COVID-19 Webinars to provide tools for navigating the economic difficulties posed by COVID-19, including step-by-step directions on applying for the SBA Economic Injury Disaster Loan.
+For personalized assistance, businesses can call (925) 222-5228, email firstname.lastname@example.org. or visit the Coping with COVID-19 Webinars Website.

 Governor’s Office of Business and Economic Development (GO-Biz)